Gordon Haskett slashes price target on Ross Stores Inc. [ROST] – find out why.

-Ross Stores Inc. [NASDAQ: ROST] loss -3.18% on the last trading session, reaching $113.69 price per share at the time.
+Ross Stores Inc. [NASDAQ: ROST] surged by $0.78 during the normal trading session on Wednesday and reaching a high of $116.46 during the day while it closed the day at $115.13.
 The company report on November 17, 2022 that Ross Stores Reports Third Quarter Earnings, Updates Fourth Quarter Guidance.

 5 Undervalued Stocks For 2023